N0Ls/ZKM-Exhibition-Logo/README.md

 He is a graphist, mostly famous because he created the graphic identity of the french TV channel Canal+.
 In particular, he created a font for Canal+ by creating a really specific grid.
 He is famous for his very accurate grids which allow him to have a really precise work.
 In fact, the police he created is really close to Futura, so it was even more important for our logo to study his work.

+### Explanations

+For the font which is the center of our logo, we thought that using Futura was a great nod to Hansjörg Mayer.
+Then, we decided to create a grid made with the letters itself.
+A grid appeared to be an important element.
+First, as we said in the inspirations part, because a grid is necessary when it comes to working with typography.
+Second, because we also wanted to talk about the pixel grid.
+Indeed, the ZKM exhibition is about computer art, and pixels are omnipresent in the technological world, so talking about pixel grid seemed necessary.
+We added the computer side in the logo with the grid which is a wink for pixels and computer art.
+As a result, our logo combines both type of grids : the letters are placed very precisly as if it was on a pixel grid, except that it is not pixel but letters in Futura.

+The generative side of this logo is linked with an eye tracker.
+Indeed, when the spectator is watching a specific place of the logo, the letter which is concerned by the eye is pushed to another place.
+The letters are pushed randomly by an acceleration, and there are stopped by a friction force.
+In this way, the title can be destroy by the eye.
+But the letters are still framed and can’t go out of the square which forms the logo.
+Why ?
+Because we wanted to represent the fact that history can be framed, but inside history we can’t predict events (representing by the letters pushed randomly).
+Also, we wanted to show that we have an impact on the history ; we can change every little things (here letters) and have a real action on the writing of history (fully changing the logo).
+But there are also norms which are aligned with our society (such as the frame or the friction force), and they are reducing our impact or even erasing it.
+This is represented in the logo by the fact that we can click on the logo to give him back its original form and erase our « eye creation ».

+Why working with the eye ?
+Because the human body is another important aspect of the ZKM exhibition, and we wanted to create a real interaction with the humain body and the computer.

 ## Getting started

 If you want to visualize the projects and play with the interactivity :